← All guides

 What counts as sustainable branded merchandise?

-It is logoed promotional product made to be used and kept, from responsible materials like organic cotton, recycled steel or FSC paper, with minimal waste across its life.
+It is logoed promotional product made to be used and kept, ideally from responsible materials like organic cotton, recycled steel or FSC paper, with minimal waste across its life.
 The deciding factor is whether the item lasts and gets used rather than binned.
 Durability, honest materials and recyclable packaging are what separate it from ordinary disposable merch.

 What materials are best for eco merchandise?